To register, click your week night and skill level choice on the grid below.

 - Playoff games should only be 50 minutes in length in anticipation of needing the extra time to settle a tie.

 - Team playoff position: Ties in the standings will be broken first by head-to-head play.
 If there are more than 2 teams that are tied, all the teams must have played each other in order for the results to go to head-to-head.
 Otherwise, least points against, then +/-, then most points for will determine the placement in that order.

 - The SSC office will update the playoff schedule once all scores have been submitted and after the last regular season game.
 Please do not assume the time/location of your playoff game until team names have been posted into the schedule.

 Remember… Always have fun!

-All QSSC games will be played within a 20km radius of the downtown Belleville core.
+All QSSC games will be played within a 20km radius of the Belleville core.

 Futsal facilities include, but are not limited to: Bayside Secondary School, Moira Secondary School.